freestarcapital/aerospike-gce-deployment-manager/README.md

     ie: gcloud init

+You may need to update the gcloud sdk:

+    gcloud components update core

 See the next section on how to configure your cluster.

 Run `deploy.sh` and pass in a name for your deployment.
 This will deploy your cluster in GCE.